 Showers today are much more unique and functional than ever before.
 One option that used to be chosen primarily for functionality is the curbless shower.
-Today, it’s becoming a popular style choice for people who want a sleek, modern space with that seamless look.
-Of course, there are several reasons to consider investing in a curbless shower.
+It’s becoming a popular style choice for people who want a sleek, modern space with a seamless look.
+Of course, several reasons exist to consider investing in a curbless shower.
 It will be up to you to explore the options and find what you like best.

-In this article, we’ll help you by discussing just what “curbless” showers really are, their pros and cons, and things like installation costs, space required, and other practical concerns and considerations.
-First up, let’s talk about what we mean by a curbless shower.
+In this article, we’ll help you by discussing what “curbless” showers are, their pros and cons, and things like installation costs, space required, and other practical concerns and considerations.
+First, let’s talk about what we mean by a curbless shower.

 What’s a curbless shower?

-A curbless shower is a shower stall that does not have a curb, or lip, at the door or point of entry.
+A curbless shower stall has no curb or lip at the door or point of entry.
 Usually, there is a lip, or curb, to prevent water from leaking out of the shower stall during use.
-However, newer models and those designed for accessible spaces can be designed with curbless entry and still provide a waterproof space when done correctly.
+However, newer models for accessible spaces can be designed with curbless entry and still provide a waterproof space when done correctly.

 What are the pros and cons of this type of shower?